Sedation Dentistry Plano, TX

 Sedation Dentistry Can Put You At Ease

 Do you get nervous at just the thought of going to the dentist?
-If you can feel your heart racing or you’re starting to sweat, just know that you are not the only one who feels this way.
+If you can feel your heart racing or you’re starting to sweat, know that you are not the only one who feels this way.
 Many patients experience dental anxiety.
 It is a leading cause of poor oral health in adults today.
-In fact, close to 60% of people have some level of anxiety ahead of their dental appointment.
-Even if it’s not necessarily enough to make them cancel.
-However, if you’re starting to get cold feet ahead of your visit, Dr. Grapevine has options for you to consider.
-In addition to general dentistry treatments, we provide dental sedation options for our patients.

 Sedation dentistry, or “sleep dentistry”, is a series of anesthesia methods dentists use in oral care to reduce patients’ anxiety and discomfort during procedures.
 There are several different ways in which a dentist can administer sedation.
 All of which offer a specific set of advantages to potential patients.